-So, if you've been enjoying your free and single Hot Girl Summer (Covid Edition) and are suddenly feeling the urge to get into a relationship as winter approaches, it could be "cuffing season" that's responsible for all of this confusion.
+So, if you've been enjoying your free and single summer and are suddenly feeling the urge to get into a relationship as winter approaches, it could be "cuffing season" that's responsible for all of this confusion.
 After ghosting, benching, breadcrumbing, negging and even zombieing, it's one more in a long line of dating trends you need to know about.

 Here's an explainer on everything you need to know, plus Cosmopolitan readers share their own cuffing season stories.

 "Cuffing season happens during the autumn and winter months, where individuals have a strong desire to be in a monogamous relationship," says Dr Lori Brotto, a psychologist specialising in sexuality and a contributing expert to Coral.

 People who are normally happy to be single may "suddenly find themselves longing to be in a relationship," says psychotherapist and sex and relationships expert Lucy Beresford.

 Cuffing season is generally thought to start in October and end in March (crucially encompassing Valentine's Day), as people get into short relationships (or want to get into them) for the cold winter months before becoming single again for summer.

 According to new research from Tinder, we're in for an intense cuffing season this year, with a whopping 51% of Gen Z singles looking for a relationship this winter.
 Overall, 68% of Tinder users said they are feeling optimistic about meeting new people this autumn.